namoray/vision/docs/organic_validator.md

 npm i -g pm2
 apt-get install -y jq

-### Install vim so you can edit the config easily
+### Install nano so you can edit the config easily
 apt-get update
-apt-get install vim
+apt-get install nano

 ### Install lsof so you can see ports not in use
 apt-get install lsof